 Is traveling together a good test for living together?
 Maybe.
 It depends on how it happens.
+Remember that the most important thing is to get to know yourself and your own needs, and maybe traveling can help!

 When It Works